Executive Summary

 Campus Sexual Assault Prevention

-- Ensure that any state legislation that seeks to address issues related to campus sexual assault complements existing or impending federal legislation and is grounded in the following principles: respect for the wishes of the victim, proactive support to students, and fairness for all involved in a given incident.
-In addition, such legislation should maintain the longstanding educational nature of the university discipline system.
+• Ensure that any state legislation that seeks to address issues related to campus sexual assault complements existing or impending federal legislation and is grounded in the following principles: respect for the wishes of the victim, proactive support to students, and fairness for all involved in a given incident.
+Such legislation should maintain the longstanding educational nature of the university discipline system.

 Guns on Campus